IBM-Bluemix-Docs/containers/cs_troubleshoot_storage.md

     ```
     initContainers:
-    - name: initContainer # Or you can replace with any name
+    - name: initcontainer # Or you can replace with any name
       image: alpine:latest
       command: ["/bin/sh", "-c"]
       args: